Action vs. Information:

 Oh yes, so now it’s a rule.
 Rule #26: Don’t mix Action and Information.
 Keep these two incompatible concepts separate.

-And—because every rule has its own #!@$!%?! exception—let’s consider dialog.
-Dialog can certainly be action-oriented. (“If I ever see your ugly face again,” Sheriff Bob shouted, “I’ll shoot you dead where you stand!”)
-But dialog can also prove informational. (“I’m afraid I’ve never told you, Penelope, about the letter hidden inside father’s wall safe.”
+And—because every rule has its own #!@$!%?! exception—let’s consider dialogue.
+Dialogue can certainly be action-oriented. (“If I ever see your ugly face again,” Sheriff Bob shouted, “I’ll shoot you dead where you stand!”)
+But dialogue can also prove informational. (“I’m afraid I’ve never told you, Penelope, about the letter hidden inside father’s wall safe.”
 Bertram slowly swung open the heavy steel door.
 “I believe it’s time you finally know of our nefarious family secret.“)

 *The Charge of the Light Brigade by Alfred, Lord Tennyson.
 It’s what people read before Twitter.